S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB4.md

 So far, you've followed the steps in Labs 1 to 3, gaining valuable insights into the core components of blockchain development.
 Now, in Lab 4, we will discuss crucial considerations for running a dApp in Morpheus.

-## 1. Running the Frontend
+## 1. Running the front-end

-Follow these steps to run the frontend of your voting Dapp:
+Follow these steps to run the front-end of your crowdfunding Dapp:

-1. **Start the Frontend Server:**
+1. **Start the front-end Server:**

-   - Navigate to the `voting-dapp-2023/frontend` directory.
+   - Navigate to the `crowd-funding-update-2024/front-end` directory.
    - Run the following command:
      ```bash
      node server.js
      ```
-     This will initiate the server for your Dapp's frontend.
+     This will initiate the server for your Dapp's front-end.

 2. **Open the Web App in Morpheus:**